 5.1 The ratings agencies produce a credit rating for each country, called a sovereign rating.
 The ratings are expressed from AAA (highest) to D (lowest).
-The following limits have been set for an investment with a bank or building society whose parent company is registered in a country with a sovereign rating from Fitch and S&P of AAA or AA+ or a sovereign rating from Moody's of AAA or Aa1.
+The following limits have been set for an investment with a bank or building society whose parent company is registered in a country with a sovereign rating from Fitch and S&P of AAA or AA+ or a sovereign rating from Moody's of Aaa or Aa1.
 IDR sovereign ratings provided by all three credit rating agencies will be consulted and the lowest rating will be taken.

-Country Sovereign Rating Limit (£ million)
+Country Sovereign Rating Limit All except UK (£ million)

-AAA 20
+AAA/Aaa 20

 AA+/Aa1 5

+Lower than AA+/Aa1 0